shollis0919/VBA-challenge/README.md

 # VBA-challenge
-This program VBA is used to go through stock information in 1 year and produce and display info on:
+This program VBA is used to go through stock information in 1 year and produce and display info on: price changes, percent of change on price, total stock volume, the greatest inccrease and decrease in price, greatest amount of stock volume
-Price changes
-Percent of change on price
-Total stock volume
-The greatest inccrease and decrease in price
-Greatest amount of stock volume

 The program also works through each worksheet in an open spreadsheet